Big companies disclose too little on operations abroad - watchdog

 Transparency said the world's biggest oil, gas and mining companies were not yet ready for transparency rules that would enter into force across the European Union from July 2015.

-(Additional reporting by Engen Tham in Shanghai, Taiga Uranaka and Teppei Kasai in Tokyo and Alexander Winning in Moscow, Kate Holton in London, Marina Lopes in Washington and Christian Plumb in New York; Editing by Stephen Brown, Crispian Balmer, Larry King)
+(Additional reporting by Engen Tham in Shanghai, Taiga Uranaka and Teppei Kasai in Tokyo and Alexander Willing in Moscow; Editing by Stephen Brown and Crispian Balmer)